LabMobi/scrolls-android/README.md

 log.w("This is a warning message.");
 log.e("This is an error message.");
 log.wtf("This is an assert message.");

+// You can also log Throwable objects try {
+   throw new IOException("1 2 3 test");
+} catch(IOException e) {
+    log.e(e, "This is an error message with a stack trace.");
+}

+// And you can use String.format style arguments log.d("This is a debug line about a user %s %s.", "Cheradenine", "Zakalwe");

 /*
  * 2. In case you want to use more than one log implementation at a time you can use LogImplComposite class.
  * Some log implementations need you to call init() on them first before usage.